emilyjspencer/checklist/JavaEcosystem.md

 * what's the best approach to use if you want to persist data for future use
 * what is a local class
 * what is the base class of all exception classes
+* bearer token
+*  @Builder form lombok
+* @Data from lombok
+* @AllArgsConstructor from lombok
+* IOException
+* ServletException
+* JWT filter
+* @EnableWebSecurity
+* HttpHeaders class
+* HttpSecurity
+* csrf() method
+* sessionManagement() method
+* SecurityFilterchain
+* AuthenticationEntryPoint interface
+* OncePerRequestFilter interface
+* extends vs implements
+* refresh token
+* standard JPA vs Spring Data JPA
+* derived queries
+* JDBC vs JPA
+* Entitymanagerfactory
+* what is the persistence context
+* entityManager
+* Persistence
+* Query
+* what is CrudRepository
+* what is JpaRepositry
+* what does JpaRepository extend
+* custom queries - JPA
+* what is jpql
+* what does @Transaction() decorator in an entity do
+* how do modify names of tables created in spring boot
+* waht is flush()
+* what is EntityTransaction
+* what are named parameters